datalad/datalad/docs/source/config.rst

 Configuration
 *************

-Datalad uses the same configuration mechanism and syntax as Git itself.
+DataLad uses the same configuration mechanism and syntax as Git itself.
 Consequently, datalad can be configured using the :command:`git config` command.
 Both a *global* user configuration (typically at :file:`~/.gitconfig`), and a *local* repository-specific configuration